DilanCF/CMSC412_notes/lecture/Lecture14.md

 ![Alt text](img/Lecture14/image-28.png)

-***46:42***

 ![Alt text](img/Lecture14/image-29.png)

-Why would thee be internal fragmenation?
+Why would there be internal fragmentation?
 * Managing memory, we need to see the granularity we want to use
   * byte by byte?

 Larger the chunk we manage, the less details we keep track of

-We can easlity split the address to describe the chunk number
+We can easily split the address to describe the chunk number

-If we are going to orgainize a memory with 4k chunks, and we are given 4097 bytes, we will need 2 chunks
+If we are going to organize a memory with 4k chunks, and we are given 4097 bytes, we will need 2 chunks

 The 4095 bytes contribute to the fragmentation

-Srct limit on internal frag if we are doing the aloc and mm management and can locate any availabel chunk with an adress space
+Strict limit on internal frag if we are doing the alloc and mem management and can locate any available chunk with an address space
 * May be done with paging

-Limiting the maximum size of fagmentaiton to size of chunk
+Limiting the maximum size of fragmentation to size of chunk

 ![Alt text](img/Lecture14/image-30.png)

-We create pre-defined partioins at setup time.
-THis is how we do it if not dnoe dynamically
+We create pre-defined partitions at setup time.
+THis is how we do it if not done dynamically

-All swapping tht is done must be done with respect to the partioin
+All swapping tht is done must be done with respect to the partition

 DMA: Direct Memory Access

 MOs of the devices have a device driver and controller

-TYpically, all IO controlled by OS in eesponse to system calls made by processes
+TYpically, all IO controlled by OS in response to system calls made by processes

-Swapping generated by kernel istelf
+Swapping generated by kernel itself

-Typically, 2 odminant types of IO we can do
+Typically, 2 dominant types of IO we can do

 1. Programmed IO
    1. Only way we want to operate is to handle it through interrupts
-   2. Esential unit of transfer is byte or word
+   2. Essential unit of transfer is byte or word
    3. CPU supplies the address on the disk, and reding is done at a set amount of time
-   4. Request goes to dev controler, and if head is not at that ylinder, we move it
+   4. Request goes to dev controller, and if head is not at that cylinder, we move it
-   5. wait for secto to take it, read sector into buffer in the device control
+   5. Wait for sector to take it, read sector into buffer in the device control
-   6. transfer informiton one word at a time
+   6. Transfer information one word at a time
 2. DMA
-   1. Device onrolll sits on the samebus as the memory
+   1. Device onrolll sits on the same bus as the memory
-   2. device controller can write directly to the mmeory
+   2. device controller can write directly to the memory
-   3. Instead of asking for a signle ector, can ask for bigger seciotn f file
+   3. Instead of asking for a single sector, can ask for bigger section of file
    4. can specify where in the memory this should be put
    5. Still need to specify location
    6. Device controller will read sector by sector, bring to buffer
-   7. Since we have acces to memory, we don't interrupt and write directly
+   7. Since we have access to memory, we don't interrupt and write directly
    8. whn done, then we interrupt CPU

-When the deivde controller goes thorugh memory, who is making the request?
+When the device controller goes through memory, who is making the request?
 * Typically the CPU

 Stealing memory cycles from CPU

-In our case, when we say we need to lach it to the memory, we specify where this IO whould bring things in
+In our case, when we say we need to latch it to the memory, we specify where this IO would bring things in

 ![Alt text](img/Lecture14/image-31.png)

 Programs have ben bound to address space
-* Thought of as a continous segment of space
+* Thought of as a continuous segment of space

 Creating an executable image, we combine all them and fitting to address space at run time

-Can trat each as a segment
+Can treat each as a segment

-Treating the logical address space as a colleciton of segments
+Treating the logical address space as a collection of segments

-Each has continos space, but each is different form the other
+Each has continuos space, but each is different form the other

 ![Alt text](img/Lecture14/image-32.png)